isomerpages/tp-virtualcampus/_events/Highlights/TP National Day Celebrations 2025.md

 to the Triangular Gardens.
 Don’t miss the opportunity to view this spectacular display up close, capture lots of Instagram-worthy moments, and tag <strong><a href="https://www.instagram.com/temasekpoly/?hl=en" rel="noopener nofollow" target="_blank">@temasekpoly</a></strong> to share your experience with our TP family!</p>
 <p>And that’s not all!
-Explore interactive exhibits featuring small arms
+Explore exhibits featuring small arms and field rations
-and field rations at The Plaza, and try your hand at a series of activities designed to engage and educate.
-Let’s honour Singapore’s military defence, resilience and fortitude together!</p>
+at The Plaza, and interactive stations where you can try your hand at a series of engaging and educational activities.
+Let’s honour Singapore’s military defence and resilience together!</p>
 </div>
 </details>
 </div>